bstrauss84/openshift-disconnected-install-precheck/docs/Gregs idea/README.md

 #### In general

+These fields apply to all rules, and all other rules outlined here just specify the fields for that particular rule.

 ```yaml
 type: <type label>
 title: <the title to use to display this rule in outputs and reports>